-Since traders purchase crude oil in advance, months often several elapse between purchase and delivery dates.
+Since traders purchase crude oil in advance, several months elapse between often purchase and delivery dates.
 The trader benefits from crude oil price increases between the period of purchase and delivery.
-For example, if the trader promises to pay \$125.00 per barrel for future delivery, say a month from today and at the time of delivery the price is \$130.00; the trader's profit is \$5.00 per barrel.
+For example, if the trader promises to pay \$125.00 per barrel for a future delivery, say a month from today and at the time of delivery the price is \$130.00; the trader's profit is \$5.00 per barrel.
 Conversely, if at the time of delivery the price fell to \$120.00, the traders lost is \$5.00 per barrel.

-However, to protect against the risk of a price drop, a financial mechanism called covering exist.
+However, to provide protection against the risk of a drop in price, a financial mechanism called covering exist.
 Short covering is the act of closing an open short position.
-Traders cover their shorts whenever they speculate that security will rise.
+Traders cover their shorts whenever they speculate that a security will rise.

-When the price trend is upwards, it is profitable for crude oil traders to continuously bid up prices.
+Clearly, when the price trend is upwards, it is profitable for crude oil traders to continuously bid up prices.
 Furthermore, once the upward price trend has been established, reversing it in a war environment is difficult.
 The invasion of Iraq creates a continuous potential risk of supply disruptions.
 Traders use the potential for supply disruptions to add a risk premium to crude oil purchases.